turingschool/mod-0-curriculum/session2/index.md

 <div class="try-it">
   <h3>Intros, Review, and Icebreaker (5 minutes)</h3>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
-What was the highlight of your weekend?</p>
+What's the most boring fact about yourself?</p>
   <p>3.
 Accountability review: what were the skills/processes that you decided to focus on last week, and how are you progressing toward mastery of those skills?</p>
 </div>

 <a name="classes"></a>
 ## Classes (Intro: Part II)

-**Note**: This is a topic that we will revisit in bite-size chunks leading up to Session 5.
+**Note**: This is a topic that we will revisit in bite-size chunks leading up to Session 4.
 We will not talk about the technical aspects of how classes play a part in programming today; instead, we will apply the terminology and concepts to real life.

 ### Class and Attribute Review